Usmanfawad/scraping-b144/README.md

-# scraping-b144
+# Scraping b144
-A python script to scrape phone numbers from https://www.b144.co.il/
+## A python script to scrape phone numbers from https://www.b144.co.il/